dlavelle7/connect_five/README.md

 ## Assumptions / Simplifications

+[TODO]: Restarting server simplification?

 For the purpose of this exercise I have chosen to run the server application using Flask's development server.
 In a production setting this would need to be replaced by a WSGI HTTP server like `gunicorn` or `uwsgi`.

 The development server has threaded mode enabled by default, meaning each request will be handled in a separate thread.

+For simplicity, in the event of a draw game, players will disconnect themselves.